 - Sensitive data loss: Much of the data that’s stored in the cloud is sensitive, private, or includes intellectual property.
 If a company’s cloud service is breached, cyber attackers can easily gain access to this data.
 But even without an attack, certain services can pose a risk if their terms and conditions claim ownership of the data uploaded to them.

-- Malware: Cloud services are prime targets for data exfiltration, or the process where a cyber attacker carries out an unauthorized data transfer from their computer.
-And unfortunately, these cyber criminals have come up with new, harder-to-detect data exfiltration methods, including both open and concealed methods.
+- Malware: Cloud services are prime targets for data exfiltration or the process where a cyber attacker carries out an unauthorized data transfer from their computer.
+Unfortunately, these cybercriminals have come up with new, harder-to-detect data exfiltration methods, including both open and concealed methods.

 - Contractual breaches: When business parties sign a contract, this often restricts how data is used and who has access to it.
-But if an employee moves restricted data into the cloud without authorization, the contract could be violating, leading to potential legal retaliation.
+However if an employee moves restricted data into the cloud without authorization, the contract could be violated, leading to potential legal retaliation.

 - Revenue loss: Ultimately, this is one of the most damaging consequences a company can and will face following a data breach.
-When a company’s customers lose trust in their ability to safeguard their sensitive financial information, their loyalties moves elsewhere, costing the breached company massive amounts of money.
-And not to mention, the average cost of a data breach is around $4 million, a fee many organizations simply can’t afford.
+When a company’s customers lose trust in their ability to safeguard their sensitive financial information, their loyalties move elsewhere, costing the breached company massive amounts of money.
+Not to mention, the average cost of a data breach is around $4 million, a fee many organizations simply can’t afford.

 As more companies turn to the cloud, ensuring cloud security measures are in place is non-negotiable.
 Because the consequences of a security breach are high, the value of a reliable cloud security plan is monumental.
 There are several reasons why an organization should choose cloud security: